motunrayomitide/LITA-CAPSTONE-PROJECT/README.md

 Inferences

 The toatal sales varies across regions with the South as the top performing region in terms of toatal sales with a total sales of 927820. this might be due to higher population density,more demand for the product, marketing strategy or economic condition in the South region.
-To improve the sales in this region, proper inventory management system should be invested in
+To improve the sales in this region, proper inventory management system should be invested in and also suppliers should increse to avoid out of stock.

 3. Total Sales by Month